scrogatl/demo-apps/azure-mssql/README.md

 The SQL setup script log will be here: `tail -f /usr/src/app/setup-sql.log`

-Check the status of your containers with `docker ps -a`
+Check the ongoing status of the Docker Compose build with `watch docker ps -a`

 And the logs of an individual container with `docker logs <container_id> --follow`